JonathanGrossman/mongodb_basics/01_getting_started.md

 Inside the `catch` block, you print to the console any errors `console.log(err.stack)`, and then inside the `finally` block, you close the connection between your application and MongoDB Atlas `await client.close();`.
 Like the `.connect()` method of the `MongoClient()` class instance, the `.close()` method comes from the `client` instance of the `MongoClient()` class.

+Although the `.close()` function appears in this basic MongoDB example, you should be thoughtful about how you use it in your application because [connecting to the database is time-consuming and expends resources](https://stackoverflow.com/questions/14495975/why-is-it-recommended-not-to-close-a-mongodb-connection-anywhere-in-node-js-code).
+Therefore, you shouldn't close a connection if you're just going to have to reconnect again.
+Instead, consider closing the connection only when your application closes or [not using `.close()` at all](https://stackoverflow.com/questions/52067945/when-to-close-a-mongodb-connection)!

 Finally, you run your application `run().catch(console.dir);`.

 ## [Exploring MongoClient Class](#exploring-mongoclient-class)